Guðmundur Arnlaugsson: Biography

 In 1936, in Munich Guðmundur Arnlaugsson played for Iceland in the 3rd unofficial Chess Olympiad.

 Guðmundur Arnlaugsson was also known as a chess tournament arbiter from the early 1970s.
-In 1972, he became a FIDE International Arbiter.
+In 1972, he became an FIDE International Arbiter.
 In 1981, he was one of the arbiters in Anatoly Karpov and Viktor Korchnoi World Chess Championship title match.
-Guðmundur Arnlaugsson has also been a chess commentator and promoter on Iceland radio and television.
+Guðmundur Arnlaugsson was also a chess commentator and promoter on Iceland radio and television.